-2. About 30 minutes after giving Kristopher the medication, he is running around acting hyper and is having trouble calming down, which is unusual for him.
+2. About 30 minutes after giving Kristopher the medication, Kristopher is running around acting hyper and is having trouble calming down, which is unusual for Kristopher.
 What do you think is happening?

-He may be having a side effect of the medication.
+Kristopher may be having a side effect of the medication.

 What should you do?
 Check Kristopher's Medication Consent Form for instructions from the health care provider (box 9 on the form).
-Contact his parent and encourage his parent to contact the doctor.
-You also need to write down on his Log of Medication note that you contacted his parent.
+Contact Kristopher's parent and encourage the parent to contact the doctor.
+You also need to write down on Kristopher's

-Administration (in the Side Effects column) the side effect you saw and make a
+Log of Medication Administration (in the Side Effects column) the side effect you saw and make a note that you contacted Krisopher's parent.